 // Add the new slick-theme.css if you want the default styling

-Maybe you’re a girl in high school, who’s really interested in technology.
+Maybe you’re in high school, who’s really interested in technology.
 Or perhaps you’re working in IT and want to learn more about how to diversify the workforce.
-Or, maybe you’re an educator and want to know how you can encourage more girls to pursue IT.
+Or, maybe you’re an educator and want to know how you can encourage a more diverse student base to pursue IT.

 Sound like you?
 Then, the Summit was made just for you.